averageencoreenjoer/averageencoreenjoer/README.md

-## Kishko Roman Dmitrievich, programmer from St. Petersburg
+## not polputi, programmer from St. Petersburg

 ### Languages and tools I work with